Opendigitalradio/ODR-DabMod/dpd/README.md

 Software Setup
 --------------

 We assume that you already installed *ODR-DabMux* and *ODR-DabMod*.
-In order to satisfy dependencies for the pre-distortion, you can install all required python modules using conda.
+In order to satisfy dependencies for the predistortion, you can install all required python modules using conda.
 Alternatively you can also install the packages specified in the environment file via your preferred method.
 To install and use the environment via conda do following:

 ```
 conda env create -f dpd/environment.yml
 source activate dab
 ```

-Use the pre-distortion
+Use the predistortion
 ----------------------

 Run the multiplexer and the modulator: